scriptsforweirdos/Stardew-Scripts/README.md

 # Stardew Scripts
 This is (or eventually will be) my little pile of scripts for dealing with the many, many Stardew Valley Mods that I like to use in my loadout.

-There is only one for now, there will probably be more coming.

 I may or may not take requests, find me in the Stardew Discord as NoStealthRaisins#3331.

 # Mise En Place (miseenplace.py)